 6. Kizzmekia Corbett

-Dr. Kizzmekia Corbett’s work on Dr. Anthony Fauci’s vaccine research and development team at the NIH, resulted in one of the first COVID vaccines.
-In collaboration with biotech firm Moderna, Corbett helped to design the vaccine, led the preclinical studies, and helped design the clinical trial testing.
+Dr. Kizzmekia Corbett’s work on Dr. Anthony Fauci’s vaccine research and development team at the NIH resulted in one of the first COVID vaccines.
+In collaboration with biotech firm Moderna, Corbett helped develop the vaccine, led the preclinical studies, and helped design the clinical trial testing.
 Her hometown of Hillsborough, NC, declared January 12, 2021 as Dr. Kizzmekia “Kizzy” Corbett Day in recognition of her work to address vaccine hesitancy, particularly in the Black community.
-Last year, she took her public education from Zoom forums and Twitter all the way to Harvard, where she now teaches as an assistant professor in its public health school’s immunology department.
+Also in 2021, she took her public education from Zoom forums and Twitter all the way to Harvard, where she now teaches as an assistant professor in its public health school’s immunology department.

 “Vaccines have the potential to be the equalizer of health disparities, especially around infectious diseases.
 I could never sleep at night if I developed anything — if any product of my science came out — and it did not equally benefit the people that look like me.
 Period.”